henryjosephson/paths-to-congress/readme.md

 - [x]  make it so that there's a `house` end node and a `senate` end node
 - [ ] rearrange dots for better spacing (ongoing)
 - [ ] add background lines
-- [ ]  make it so that when you hover over a path, you highlight all the (labeled) nodes that the path goes through
+- [x]  make it so that when you hover over a path, you highlight all the (labeled) nodes that the path goes through
   - [ ] probably means making all extant paths dimmer?
-- [ ] add invisible control nodes ßto reduce path overlap
+- [x] add invisible control nodes to reduce path overlap
-- [ ] give all the democrats positive offsets and the republicans negative offsets to make the sorting look nicer at each node
+- [x] give all the democrats positive offsets and the republicans negative offsets to make the sorting look nicer at each node
-- [ ] get the paths to actually center at each node (this might have to be manual-er in final product — e.g. `customPublicCollegeCirclePlacement`)
+- [x] get the paths to actually center at each node (this might have to be manual-er in final product — e.g. `customPublicCollegeCirclePlacement`)
-- [ ] decrease spacing and path thickness so full version doesn't take up the entire screen
+- [x] decrease spacing and path thickness so full version doesn't take up the entire screen
 - [ ] let you search by individual, party, state

-- [ ] build pipeline to let claude parse bios into the relevant json format (important for going through the thousands of congresspeople from prev years)
+- [x] build pipeline to let claude parse bios into the relevant json format (important for going through the thousands of congresspeople from prev years)